 Copy the seed and paste it into the Seed

-field of PokeFinder and hit the Search
+field of PokeFinder.
+Hit the Search

-If you did not find any desirable result, consider setting less strict search filters, increasing your search range, or finding a different seed by clearing out the den and throwing in a new Wishing Piece.
+If you did not find any desirable results, consider setting less strict search filters, increasing your search range, or finding a different seed by clearing out the den and throwing in a new Wishing Piece.

 Figure 3 - Target Found